 Ideal for Cost-Effective, Quick-Turnaround “Utility” Parts

-The most basic of the thermoforming processes, vacuum forming can be ideal when you need durable plastic parts that don’t require sharp non-tool side features.
+Vacuum forming is the most basic of the thermoforming processes, and can be ideal when you need durable plastic parts that don’t require sharp non-tool side features.
 Vacuum forming is frequently used for cosmetic covers that require a smooth or gloss finish, or those that do not require a precise texture.
 Advantages to this process include:

 - Low-cost tooling